ICF International (NASDAQ:ICFI) Updates FY 2022 Earnings Guidance

-The business also recently disclosed a quarterly dividend, which will be paid on Wednesday, April 13th.
-Stockholders of record on Friday, March 25th will be issued a dividend of $0.14 per share.
-The ex-dividend date is Thursday, March 24th.
-This represents a $0.56 annualized dividend and a dividend yield of 0.63%.
-ICF International’s payout ratio is 15.01%.
+The business also recently announced a quarterly dividend, which will be paid on Wednesday, April 13th.
+Shareholders of record on Friday, March 25th will be issued a dividend of $0.14 per share.
+This represents a $0.56 annualized dividend and a yield of 0.62%.
+The ex-dividend date of this dividend is Thursday, March 24th.
+ICF International’s payout ratio is presently 15.01%.

-In other ICF International news, CEO John Wasson sold 5,000 shares of the business’s stock in a transaction dated Monday, January 10th.
-The shares were sold at an average price of $102.29, for a total value of $511,450.00.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
-Insiders own 4.05% of the company’s stock.
+In other ICF International news, CEO John Wasson sold 5,000 shares of ICF International stock in a transaction dated Monday, January 10th.
+The stock was sold at an average price of $102.29, for a total transaction of $511,450.00.
+The sale was disclosed in a filing with the SEC, which is available through this hyperlink.
+4.05% of the stock is currently owned by insiders.

-Hedge funds and other institutional investors have recently made changes to their positions in the stock.
-Parametric Portfolio Associates LLC lifted its holdings in ICF International by 9.2% in the fourth quarter.
-Parametric Portfolio Associates LLC now owns 16,627 shares of the business services provider’s stock valued at $1,705,000 after buying an additional 1,402 shares during the period.
-California State Teachers Retirement System lifted its holdings in ICF International by 1.8% in the fourth quarter.
-California State Teachers Retirement System now owns 25,942 shares of the business services provider’s stock valued at $2,660,000 after buying an additional 458 shares during the period.
-Credit Suisse AG increased its stake in ICF International by 159.0% in the fourth quarter.
-Credit Suisse AG now owns 40,400 shares of the business services provider’s stock valued at $4,144,000 after purchasing an additional 24,801 shares in the last quarter.
-Finally, Bank of New York Mellon Corp increased its stake in ICF International by 3.8% in the third quarter.
-Bank of New York Mellon Corp now owns 109,803 shares of the business services provider’s stock valued at $9,804,000 after purchasing an additional 4,018 shares in the last quarter.
-Institutional investors and hedge funds own 90.40% of the company’s stock.
+A number of institutional investors and hedge funds have recently made changes to their positions in the business.
+Bank of New York Mellon Corp raised its position in shares of ICF International by 3.8% in the 3rd quarter.
+Bank of New York Mellon Corp now owns 109,803 shares of the business services provider’s stock worth $9,804,000 after acquiring an additional 4,018 shares in the last quarter.
+Credit Suisse AG raised its position in shares of ICF International by 159.0% in the 4th quarter.
+Credit Suisse AG now owns 40,400 shares of the business services provider’s stock worth $4,144,000 after acquiring an additional 24,801 shares in the last quarter.
+California State Teachers Retirement System raised its position in shares of ICF International by 1.8% in the 4th quarter.
+California State Teachers Retirement System now owns 25,942 shares of the business services provider’s stock worth $2,660,000 after acquiring an additional 458 shares in the last quarter.
+Finally, Parametric Portfolio Associates LLC raised its position in shares of ICF International by 9.2% in the 4th quarter.
+Parametric Portfolio Associates LLC now owns 16,627 shares of the business services provider’s stock worth $1,705,000 after acquiring an additional 1,402 shares in the last quarter.
+90.40% of the stock is currently owned by hedge funds and other institutional investors.

 About ICF International (Get Rating)